 Job postings within the Canadian non-profit sector

-BC has five regional health authorities that provide acute care and community programs (acute care hospitals, mental health, public health, addictions, and home and community care services).
+BC’s health authorities provide community programs in all BC regions (acute care hospitals, mental health, public health, addictions, and home and community care services).

 - Providence Health Care

 Providence Health Care is a health care community operating four hospitals in the Metro Vancouver region

 Professional Associations’ Career Resources

 When you browse job advertisements, you’ll find a range of different job titles that are relevant.

 For social workers, look for these related job titles (from NOC and the Board of Registration for Social Workers in BC):

 - Registered Social Worker